Teaching Children to Count Money: Fun Activities for Kids

 If your family loves to implement games into your learning journey at home, I suggest purchasing some money dice to easily create your own “Bring Me” games with primary-age children.
 You can increase the difficulty of the game for lower elementary children by rolling multiple dice at once and giving them only a certain amount of time to commit the total value to memory and then have them retrieve the correct amount in coins.
 Scavenger hunts and “Bring Me” games are always pretty popular with my movement-loving kids.

-I hope the materials and activities in the U.S. Coins Math Bundle prove helpful for your family and/or students.
+I hope the materials and activities presented in this blog post are helpful as you work on teaching children how to count money.
 Please let me know if you have any questions about this product or any others available in our Shop.
 You may reach me via email at jillian@freeandunfettered.com, through the Contact Us form on the blog, or on Instagram @freeandunfettered.

 If you’re using any of our products in your homeschool or classroom, we’d love to see!
 Simply tag us @freeandunfetteredlearning on Instagram.